Written by: Ayet Bayrami

 Thus, with reference to all of the preceding points established in this extensive overview, we recommend following iQU’s 2 exclusive payout guides for desktop and mobile, combining all of them and setting up pricing structures, which would not only satisfy both game publishers and advertisers, but drive their ROI.
 Access these guides today by downloading our free e-book!

-As always, if you are interested in discussing how we can help you maximize your ad campaign results beyond the tips in our e-book, schedule a consultancy with iQU here!
+As always, if you are interested in discussing how we can help you maximize your ad campaign results beyond the tips in our e-book, schedule a free consultancy session with iQU here!